Reading time: 8 min.

 Man with chin scar that prevents beard growth

-Similarly, braiding your beard tightly or twisting and pulling on it very often (as some men do without realising when they are nervous or bored) can lead to traction alopecia of the beard, leaving patchy spots at the points of tension (often, on your chin) [10].
+This condition develops when too much tension is applied to your hair follicles over an extensive period of time.
+Braiding your beard tightly or twisting and pulling on it very often (as some men do without realising when they are nervous or bored) can lead to traction alopecia of the beard, leaving patchy spots at the points of tension (often, on your chin) [9].
 The good news is that in most cases the symptoms resolve themselves once you stop the behaviour which caused them.

 Man with bilateral traction alopecia of the beard [9]